Everything You Need to Know About Colonia del Sacramento — 15 Questions Answered

 The old quarter can be covered in 4-5 hours as a day trip.
 That's enough for the cobblestone streets, the lighthouse, Calle de los Suspiros, lunch, and a sunset.

-But an overnight transforms the experience.
-Day-trippers leave by 5 PM.
-After that, the atmospheric streets lit by antique lamps — empty except for cats and the sound of the river — are the real Colonia.
+But an overnight transforms the whole thing.
+Day-trippers clear out by 5 PM.
+After that, the atmospheric streets lit by antique lamps — empty except for cats and the sound of the river — become the real Colonia.
 One night is ideal.
-Two if you want to day-trip to the Carmelo wine region.
+Two if you want to add a day-trip to the Carmelo wine region.

 Q: Is it walkable?

 Some tourist businesses accept them, but at unfavorable rates.
-Use Uruguayan pesos (UYU).
+Reach for Uruguayan pesos (UYU) instead.
 ATMs at the ferry terminal and in town (Banred network) dispense UYU.
-Exchange at cambios in town — rates are better than the terminal.
-Credit cards accepted at larger restaurants and hotels.
+Exchange at cambios in town — rates beat the terminal.
+Credit cards are accepted at larger restaurants and hotels.

 Q: Is it expensive?